 Before we dive in, here’s what you need to know if you’re going to check it out.

-*The content below is info I’ve gathered, along with my own opinions, tips, and suggestions.
-Due to the current covid situation and rapidly changing restrictions, I urge you to double check opening hours/dates before heading out to the Valkenburg Christmas market.
+*The content below is the info I’ve gathered, along with my own opinions, tips, and suggestions.
+Due to the current covid situation and rapidly changing restrictions, I urge you to double-check opening hours/dates before heading out to the Valkenburg Christmas market.

 ⫸⫸⫸FIRST AND FOREMOST: Before you leave, check out the Valkenburg Christmas Market page for hours, dates, and current Covid restrictions.
 (Things can change daily!)